Teaching kids to spot ‘weaponized incompetence’ before it becomes a habit

 Generational healing through responsibility

-By refusing to do the thinking for Calvin, Huffman did more than correct behavior—she helped dismantle a generational pattern and offered a model of mutual respect and responsibility.
-This approach gently shifts the dynamic from “do it because I told you” to “do it because you can and you belong.”
+By refusing to think for Calvin, Huffman did more than get one dish put away.
+She disrupted a cycle many parents recognize: doing tasks for kids instead of letting them figure it out.
+In that moment, she modeled mutual respect and responsibility.
+The message shifted from “do it because I told you” to “do it because you can and you belong.”

 Raising responsible kids goes beyond chores